spectrocloud/terraform-provider-spectrocloud/docs/data-sources/backup_storage_location.md

 ### Optional

+- `context` (String) The context of the backup storage location.
+Allowed values are `project` or `tenant`.
+Default value is `project`.
+If  the `project` context is specified, the project name will sourced from the provider configuration parameter [`project_name`](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs#schema).
 - `id` (String) The unique ID of the backup storage location.
 This is an optional field, but if provided, it will be used to retrieve the specific backup storage location.
 - `name` (String) The name of the backup storage location.
 This is an optional field, but if provided, it will be used to retrieve the specific backup storage location.